 You can expect each vaccination appointment to take around 30 minutes.

 You are asked to attend your appointment alone unless you require a nominated carer for medical reasons.
-Please do not bring any other family members or friends as they will not be offered the vaccine or be able to wait in the centre.

 At Vaccination Centres, interpreting services will be available to translate and staff will be able to help you should you need their assistance.